dan-leo/masters/thesis/v8/thesis2.md

 ## Approach

-The aim is to compare user equipment (UE) against mobile network operators (MNOs) with a set of tests that evaluate NB-IoT's performance according to a set of metrics which highlight striking differences due to the underlying complexities of LTE architecture.
+As stated in Section \ref{resobj}, the aim of this study is to compare user equipment (UE) against mobile network operators (MNOs) with a set of tests that evaluate NB-IoT's performance according to a set of metrics which highlight striking differences due to the underlying complexities of LTE architecture.

 Four mobile network operators (MNOs) are compared in South Africa according to the underlying vendor infrastructure used, namely Nokia and ZTE in the Cape/coastal regions and Ericsson and Huawei based in Gauteng/inland regions.